Social Work

 What Can You Do With an Ethical Leadership EdD?

-Learning what ethical leadership entails increases your value as a manager regardless of your career path.
-Completing an EdD program also provides a necessary credential for promotion.
-Senior positions across various fields increasingly seek individuals with doctorates who can perform research and analyze data.
+Learning what ethical leadership entails increases your value as a leader regardless of your career path.
+Various fields increasingly seek individuals with doctorates who can gather and analyze data and share results for organizational improvement, skills you will gain in the EdD.

-Graduates of the general EdD program have gone on to work as chief diversity officers, senior management, and change-makers within their organizations.
-The superintendent license track paves the way toward earning the Wisconsin (WI 5003) Superintendent licensure.
+Graduates of the general EdD program work as diversity officers, senior management, and change-makers within their organizations.
+The superintendent license track confers the Wisconsin (WI 5003) Superintendent licensure.

 [The EdD program] is a blend of what Viterbo is really great at, the servant leadership component, which is so important in leadership, and then combine it with the great things about education.
 It’s the perfect blending for me."